Skip to content

 library("DESeq2")

-# pheatmap: a package for creating heatmaps, which will be used to visualize the results
+# pheatmap: package for creating heatmaps, which will be used to visualise the results

 install.packages("pheatmap") # To install the package missing in the current RStudio env